digitalrebar/provision/doc/arch/provision.rst

     repository that contains security updates to apply during OS install.

 - **[Sprig functions]** are string, math, file and flow functions for golang templates from the `Sprig Function Library <http://masterminds.github.io/sprig/>`_.
   They can be added to pipeline evaluation to perform useful template rendering operations.

+- **Provisioner** items are specific to the Provisioner

+  - **.ProvisionerAddress** returns the IP address to access the Provisioner based upon the requesting IP address.

+  - **.ProvisionerURL**  returns a URL to access the file server part of the server using the requesting IP address as a basis.

+  - **.ApiURL** returns a URL to access the api server part of the server using the requesting IP address as a basis.

+  - **.Info.** models.Info structure

 - **Env**: The BootEnv that we are rendering templates for, if applicable.
   Unless the BootEnv has the OnlyUnknown flag set, RenderData will